Shapingba railway station: History

-Station Structure
+Station structure

 Originally built as an above-ground station, serving at-grade railway tracks.
 After major renovations and construction work, the current station building is mostly an underground complex serving a rebuilt sunken railway, with a retail and commercial development being built above the station complex.
 The redevelopment was budgeted to cost 10 Billion RMB.
 The renovations for the station building was opened to the public on 25 January 2018.

-Station Building
+Station building

 The main railway station consists of eight levels, one at ground level and seven underground levels.
 There are also 34 self-service gates in the waiting room.
 In the waiting area and at platform level, it is equipped with 8 barrier-free elevators and 13 escalators to facilitate passenger movements.
 Public toilets (including barrier-free toilets) been built at the Front Entrance, the Waiting Hall, Transfer Hall, Taxi Station and on the Bus Station levels.
 Parenting rooms are present in the Waiting Room and Transfer Hall.
 A temporary shopping area is present in the Waiting Room too.
 Parking for 800 vehicles is provided over four levels.

 The bus station serves only local city bus services on 27 routes and an Airport Express bus to Chongqing Jiangbei Airport's Terminal 3.
 There are another two additional city bus stations externally to the station along the West and South Roads serving the station.
 Long distance buses are found at Chongqing West, Chongqing North and Chongqing railway stations.

-Commercial and Retail Development
+Commercial and retail development

 Above the station, two office towers and a retail development is under construction.
 Called the Shapingba Twin Towers, it is a first in China for such a mixed commercial development, as part of a railway station.
 The northern side of the station will also feature an open public space as part of an expansion to the existing Three Gorges Plaza.
 Construction of this development is expected to be complete by 2020.

-Metro Station
+Metro station

 Connection and interchange is possible with the Chongqing Rail Transit metro system.
-It is connect with the Shapingba station on Line 1, Line 9 and the Loop Line via dedicated underground passageways.
+It connects with the Shapingba station on Line 1, Line 9 and the Loop Line via dedicated underground passageways.

-Train Services
+Train services

-The station opened on January 25, 2018 with 10 pairs of trains daily between Chengdu East Railway Station and Shapingba.
+The station opened on 25 January 2018 with 10 pairs of trains daily between Chengdu East Railway Station and Shapingba.